ITheWatcher/Youtube-Downloader/README.md

 - Python 3.x
 - `pytube`, `tkinter` library (`pip install -r requirements.txt`)

-**Disclaimer:** This script is intended for personal use only.
-Respect YouTube's terms of service and the rights of content creators.

-Feel free to contribute, report issues, or suggest enhancements!
-Contact me on Telegram: [https://t.me/hh8cc](https://t.me/hh8cc) | Find me on GitHub: [GitHub Link](https://github.com/ITheWatcher)

 ## How to Use

 Follow these steps to download and use the YouTube Downloader: